MicrosoftDocs/mixed-reality.pt-BR/mixed-reality-docs/mr-azure-311.md

 ### <a name="exercise-1"></a>Exercício 1

-Usar o Microsoft Graph para exibir outras informações sobre o usuário
+Use Microsoft Graph para exibir outras informações sobre o usuário

--   Email do usuário / número de telefone / imagem de perfil
+-   Email do usuário/número do telefone/imagem do perfil

 ### <a name="exercise-1"></a>Exercício 1

-Implementar o controle de voz para navegar a interface do usuário do Microsoft Graph.
+Implemente o controle de voz para navegar na interface do usuário do Microsoft Graph.